-Modern buildings are complex and so the Crossfire team uses computer simulation models to design effective fire protection systems.
+Modern buildings are complex and so the Crossfire team uses computer simulation models to produce effective fire safety designs.
 During a fire engineering design project both smoke and evacuation models are built in order to demonstrate that our design advice is appropriate and gives effective prevention.

 The ASET or Available Safe Egress Time is the time elapsed from a fire igniting and the onset of life threatening conditions in a building.
 It is the maximum time that occupants have to move to a place of safety and so is a critical assessment factor for effective Fire Safety.

-Usually smoke from a fire hinders evacuation and so every good fire engineer must understand the principles of smoke movement in buildings.
+Smoke from a fire often hinders evacuation and so every good fire engineer must understand the principles of smoke movement in buildings.
 In simple cases, empirical models such as zone modelling techniques can be used to establish the smoke development and movement within a building.
 Crossfire uses the zone model B-RISK, developed by BRANZ.
-In more complex buildings Computational Fluid Dynamics (CFD) modelling is used.
+In more complex buildings Computational Fluid Dynamics (CFD) modelling such as Fire Dynamics Simulator (FDS) is used.

 Large, complex buildings may need a design with higher sensitivity analysis or confidence for fire safety approval.
 CFD can provide a clearer representation of the smoke temperature, visibility and toxicity.